vaibhav-raj/SD2-Sheet/javascript-basics/delightree_culture.md

 ## Q3.
 “How do you communicate when you’re working remotely and most of the team is offline?”

-When I’m working remotely during US hours, my communication becomes even more structured because most of the team is offline.
-I keep all updates clear, concise, and documented so anyone can pick them up without confusion.
+During US hours, I keep my communication very clear and structured since most of the team is offline.

-If I’m working on an issue, I share what happened, what I investigated, what I found, what action I took, and whether anything still needs attention.
-I avoid vague messages — I make sure it’s easy for the next person to understand the full context.
+I document everything — what happened, what I checked, what I found, and what’s still pending — so anyone can pick it up without confusion.

-I also make sure my handover notes are complete, including logs, payloads, steps to reproduce, and the current status.
-This helps maintain continuity, even across time zones.
+My handover notes include logs, payloads, and steps to reproduce, which keeps continuity smooth across time zones.

-Overall, I focus on being proactive, transparent, and easy to follow.
+Overall, I stay proactive, transparent, and easy to follow.

 ## Q4.
 “Tell me about a time you took ownership of a problem.”